 I am currently not teaching intro to odor class as a group class, however I do over private (or small group) classes online or in person.
 Contact me if you are interested.

 While your dog can usually wait with you for the majority of the class, there will be times when you will want to leave them for a number of reasons.
 So please be prepared to have your dog comfortably staked out, crated, or hanging out in your car for short periods of time.

 Please do not bring any choke collars, prong collars, citronella collars, e-collars, etc. to class.

-I will provide the oil and the scented Q-tips which will go in your jar.
+For in person classes, I will provide scented Q-tips in a glass jar.
+I will also give you a few scent vessels (tin and some shrink tube).
+The q-tips will go in the scent vessels and this is what your dog will be searching for!
 Please do NOT bring this jar back to any subsequent classes.
 Your kit is for you to use at home only.
 It is important that I am the only one with odor for all the classes.